hongzhonglu/vivarium/doc/guides/modeling_paradigm.rst

 Unlike in agent-based modeling, Vivarium's models of individual cells can have all the complexity of a :term:`whole-cell model`.
 Whole-cell modeling simulates phenotypes at the scale of the cell by modeling the cell's molecular mechanisms.
+Whole-cell models are also a hybrid modeling framework that integrates different mathematical representations of mechanism.
 In Vivarium, we model each of these molecular mechanisms by a :term:`process`.
+We can then wire processes together to form :term:`composites`.

 Since we are modeling phenomena that occur at spatial and temporal scales all the way from chemical reactions to cell population dynamics,